Isabella Buscemi Stuns In Skimpy Bikini For Sizzling New Bang Energy Video

 In the post’s caption, Isabella tagged Bang Energy and their CEO’s Instagram handles.

 The video proved to be a hit with fans, racking up more than 8,000 likes and over 36,000 views since going live just three hours ago.
-More than 100 followers also vocalized their sweet thoughts on the two women’s form, beauty, and bikinis in the comments section.
+More than 100 followers also vocalized their sweet thoughts on the their form, their beauty, and their bikinis in the comments section.

 “You both are wonderful, lovely duo, pretty super sexy,” one user wrote, following their words with a series of red heart emoji.